taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"What do you mean, help you find out?"**

-Eireena: **"It's a bit of a long story...Asoka, what do you know about the Confinement?"**
+Eireena: **"Asoka...what do you know about the Confinement?"**

 Asoka: **"Confinement?
 Um...it started because the Pirate Lords kidnapped a Space University professor who killed a bunch of Exiles with unethical SynTh-splicing experiments...right?"**

 Serena: **"Not just that.
-The Originals were doing all sorts of nasty things to the Exiles, like forcing them to work without proper gear or compensation...basically, space-age slavery.
-And the World Government was looking the other way even while sending more and more Peacekeepers to the Underground Cities, and bribing Earther politicians to increase the Tithe and make it difficult for Exiles to come back to Earth legally.
+The Originals were using Exiles for risky work both in orbit and planetside, and forcing them to do it without proper gear or compensation...basically, space-age slavery.
+And the World Government was looking the other way while sending more Peacekeepers to the Underground Cities, and bribing Earther politicians to increase the Tithe and make it difficult for Exiles to come back to Earth legally.
 So when the Pirate Lords made their move, everyone and everything was already super tense.
 That's why it exploded into such a crazy authoritarian occupation."**

+Eireena: **"That's how it started, but after that woman showed up claiming that werewolves are real and controlled by Peacekeepers, more and more Exiles arrived at Havens in the same state of complete terror, and we realised something else was going on...Some had run away from mining camps, but most were coming from these...archeological labor camps, where Peacekeepers were excavating some ancient, pre-Burning tech called 'magnetic storage tapes'."**

 ### Page 5

-Serena: **"So many folks were in terrible situations.
-We gave sanctuary to as many as we could, but we were running out of room, and we knew if Confinement went on for much longer, Peacekeepers might also invade the Havens."**

-Eireena: **"It's still a possibility...there may be a treaty, but Peacekeepers are everywhere..."**
+Serena: **"Then, just before the Truce, six runaways begged for sanctuary at Haven Laurel--"**

+Asoka: **"That's the Haven that got invaded by rogue Peacekeepers!"**

+Serena: **"Exactly.
+Those runaways had actually smuggled out a few of these 'magnetic storage tapes', and gave them to Haven Laurel's High Priestess..."**

+Eireena: **"No one could figure out what's stored on them, but it's clearly important to the World Government...after Haven Laurel, we knew we needed a different solution for helping the Exiles, and protecting the Havens."**

 Eireena turns to Asoka and Iri.